henrylevesque/AI_Assisted_Analysis_Tool/documentation.md

 #### Memory Management
 - Process large datasets in chunks if memory issues occur.
 - Close Excel files before processing to avoid conflicts.
+- Monitor Ollama memory usage with `ollama serve` logs

 #### Speed Optimization
-- Use smaller models for faster processing (trade-off with quality).
+- Use smaller models for faster processing (trade-off with quality)
+  - Text: `gemma2:7b` instead of `gemma2:13b`
+  - Images: Smaller vision models for faster processing
-- Reduce number of runs per item for quicker results.
+- Reduce number of runs per item for quicker results (num_runs=2 for testing)
+- Disable between-model consensus if only using one model
+- Disable aggregated consensus if not needed
-- Process subsets of data for testing before full runs.
+- Process subsets of data for testing before full runs

+#### Configuration Tips
+- Use `exact` match mode for fastest consensus (less computation)
+- Use `fuzzy` mode only when needed (slower due to similarity calculations)
+- Set appropriate fuzzy threshold (0.7-0.9) to avoid excessive matching

 ### Error Recovery
 - All errors are logged with row and run information.